 Thinking about cancer or dealing with cancer risk can be scary or overwhelming, but we believe that receiving information and resources is comforting, empowering, and lifesaving.

-Regular exercise provides many health benefits and may affect cancer risk.
-Research shows that exercise lowers estrogen levels which may reduce breast cancer risk.
+Regular exercise provides many health benefits and may decrease cancer risk.
+Research shows that exercise lowers estrogen levels, which may reduce breast cancer risk.

 One study in women with BRCA mutations showed those who were most active during their teens developed breast cancer at a later age than mutation carriers who were sedentary at a young age.